rkalis/allbastards.com/README.md

 # AllBastards.com

 AllBastards.com is a website for browsing the entire Bastard GAN Punk collection.
 It uses infinite scrolling and lazy loading as well as the WebP image/animation format for performance enhancement.
+All settings are persisted in local storage.
 The website is built using React and TailwindCSS.
+The funky background was made by Berk (the creator of BASTARD GAN PUNKS)!

 ## Running locally
 ```shell